-Description An end-terraced two storey villa.
-Accommodation GROUND FLOOR: Entrance hallway, lounge, kitchen, toilet, bedroom.
-FIRST FLOOR: Landing, three bedrooms, bathroom.
-Gross internal floor area (m2) Approximately 106sqm.
-Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age and style.
-Local amenities are available within a short commute.
-Age Approximately 50 years.
-Weather Intermittent rain showers.
-Weather over recent weeks has been mixed.
-Chimney stacks None.
+Description End-terrace villa.
+Accommodation GROUND FLOOR: entrance hallway, living room, dining room, kitchen and shower room.
+FIRST FLOOR: four bedrooms and bathroom.
+Gross internal floor area (m2) 115sqmts Neighbourhood and location The subjects are situated within an established residential area of mixed style properties within the village of Crossgates.
+Local facilities and amenities are available within the village although further amenities are available close by within neighbouring towns and cities.
+Age Built around 1955.
+Weather Dull and overcast with intermittent rain showers.
+The content of this report should be read in accordance with the weather conditions at the time of inspection.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The stack has been removed.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with concrete tiles.
-I was able to inspect the roof space and gained access from a hatch within an upstairs bedroom.
-The roof is built of timber
+The roof is of traditional pitched design overlaid in interlocking